scholarsportal/sp_ask_running_total_daily_report/README.md

 3. Add docstring
 4. Add a Makefile
 5. Add show terminal graph for a given month
-6. Create a .rst file and add metadata for
+6. Create a .rst file and add metadata for pypi